ivanvorobei/awesome-ios/README.md

 * [SAInboxViewController](https://github.com/marty-suzuki/SAInboxViewController) - UIViewController subclass inspired by "Inbox by google" animated transitioning.
 * [StaticTableViewController](https://github.com/muyexi/StaticTableViewController) - Dynamically hide / show cells of static UITableViewController.
 * [OKTableViewLiaison](https://github.com/okcupid/OKTableViewLiaison) - Framework to help you better manage UITableView configuration.

-### Collection View

-* [CollectionKit](https://github.com/SoySauceLab/CollectionKit) - A modern Swift framework for building reusable data-driven collection components.
-* [AZCollectionViewController](https://github.com/AfrozZaheer/AZCollectionViewController) - Easy way to integrate pagination with dummy views in CollectionView, make Instagram Discover within minutes.
-* [CampcotCollectionView](https://github.com/touchlane/CampcotCollectionView) - CampcotCollectionView is a custom UICollectionView written in Swift that allows to expand and collapse sections.
-It provides a simple API to manage collection view appearance.
-* [Stefan](https://github.com/appunite/Stefan) - A guy that helps you manage collections and placeholders in easy way.
-* [Parade](https://github.com/HelloElephant/Parade) - Parallax Scroll-Jacking Effects Engine for iOS / tvOS.
-* [MSPeekCollectionViewDelegateImplementation](https://github.com/MaherKSantina/MSPeekCollectionViewDelegateImplementation) - A custom paging behavior that peeks the previous and next items in a collection view.
-* [SimpleSource](https://github.com/Squarespace/simple-source) - Easy and type-safe iOS table and collection views in Swift.
-* [Conv](https://github.com/bannzai/conv) - Conv smart represent UICollectionView data structure more than UIKit.
-* [Carbon](https://github.com/ra1028/Carbon) - 🚴 A declarative library for building component-based user interfaces in UITableView and UICollectionView.

-### Collection View Layout

-* [BouncyLayout](https://github.com/roberthein/BouncyLayout) - BouncyLayout is a collection view layout that makes your cells bounce.
-* [AZSafariCollectionViewLayout](https://github.com/AfrozZaheer/AZSafariCollectionViewLayout) - AZSafariCollectionViewLayout is replica of safari browser history page layout. very easy to use, IBInspectable are given for easy integration.
-CollectionView, make Instagram Discover within minutes.
-* [Blueprints](https://github.com/zenangst/Blueprints) - A framework that is meant to make your life easier when working with collection view flow layouts.
-* [UICollectionViewSplitLayout](https://github.com/yahoojapan/UICollectionViewSplitLayout) - UICollectionViewSplitLayout makes collection view more responsive.
-* [Swinflate](https://github.com/VladIacobIonut/Swinflate) -  A bunch of layouts providing light and seamless experiences in your CollectionView.

-### TextField & TextView

-* [RSFloatInputView](https://github.com/roytornado/RSFloatInputView) - A Float Input View with smooth animation and supporting icon and seperator written with Swift.
-* [TaniwhaTextField](https://github.com/iceman201/TaniwhaTextField) - TaniwhaTextField is a lightweight and beautiful swift textfield framework.
-It has float label pattern, and also you can highly customise it. it's written with Swift.
-* [InstantSearch iOS](https://github.com/algolia/instantsearch-ios) - A library of widgets and helpers to build instant-search applications on iOS.
-* [SearchTextField](https://github.com/apasccon/SearchTextField) - UITextField subclass with autocompletion suggestions list
-* [PYSearch](https://github.com/ko1o/PYSearch) - An elegant search controller which replaces the UISearchController for iOS (iPhone & iPad).
-* [styled-text](https://github.com/blueapron/styled-text) - Declarative text styles and streamlined Dynamic Type support for iOS.
-* [TweeTextField](https://github.com/oleghnidets/TweeTextField) - Lightweight set of text fields with nice animation and functionality.
-* [MeasurementTextField](https://github.com/SiarheiFedartsou/MeasurementTextField) - UITextField-based control for (NS)Measurement values input.
-* [VENTokenField](https://github.com/venmo/VENTokenField) - Easy-to-use token field that is used in the Venmo app.
-* [ALTextInputBar](https://github.com/AlexLittlejohn/ALTextInputBar) - An auto growing text input bar for messaging apps.
-* [Tagging](https://github.com/k-lpmg/Tagging) - ✍️ TextView that provides easy to use tagging feature for Mention or Hashtag.
-* [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView) - A simple and easily customizable InputAccessoryView for making powerful input bars with autocomplete and attachments.

-### UIPageControl

-* [PageControl](https://github.com/kasper-lahti/PageControl) - ● ○ ○ ○ A nice, animated UIPageControl alternative.
-* [PageControls](https://github.com/popwarsweet/PageControls) - This is a selection of custom page controls to replace UIPageControl, inspired by a dribbble found here
-* [CHIPageControl](https://github.com/ChiliLabs/CHIPageControl) - A set of cool animated page controls to replace boring UIPageControl.
-* [Page-Control](https://github.com/sevruk-dev/page-control) - 💥 Beautiful, animated and highly customizable UIPageControl alternative.

 ### Web View